8 Top-Rated Tourist Attractions in Negril

 Accommodation: Where to Stay in Negril

-Rising above the sea, south of Negril Beach, the picturesque Negril Cliffs were used as a backdrop for the James Bond film "Thunderball".
-At their highest points, these limestone outcrops rise up to 12 meters high.
-Rick's Café, perched above the ocean, is a popular spot to relax at sunset and watch locals and visitors leap from the cliffs into the calm sea below.
+Rising above the sea, south of Negril Beach, the picturesque Negril Cliffs were used as a backdrop for the James Bond film Thunderball.
+At their highest points, these limestone outcrops rise up to 12 meters high and are a popular spot for both locals and tourists to dive into the calm sea below.
+Rick's Café, perched above the ocean, is a favorite venue to relax at sunset and watch all the action.

 Location: West End, Westmoreland Parish

-At Kool Runnings Adventure Park, visitors can find many things to do: drift around the lazy river ride, zoom down Jamaican-themed waterslides, cruise around in go-karts, and bounce on the bungee trampoline.
-Small children will love the interactive playground and carousel, and the small heritage museum provides a glimpse of Jamaican history.
-After a day of water-themed fun, guests can relax at the onsite restaurants.
+Family-friendly Kool Runnings Adventure Park is a great place to spend a few hours if you have children.
+You and the kids can drift around the lazy river ride, zoom down Jamaican-themed waterslides, cruise in the go-karts, and bounce on the bungee trampoline.
+Small children will love Captain Mikie's Coconut Island, with smaller slides and interactive water features, and paintball is fun for the older kids.
+After a day of water-themed fun, you can grab a bite to eat at one of the on-site restaurants.

 Address: Norman Manley Boulevard, Negril